-535 For an illustrative 2°C scenario, we project a median SLR of about 50 cm (36 - 65 cm, likely range) by 2100 and a rate of rise of 5.6 (4 - 7) mm/year over the 2081-2100 period.
-Under our illustrative 1.5°C scenario, projected SLR in 2100 is about 20 % (or 10cm) lower, compared to the 2°C scenario (See Tab.
-2).
-The corresponding reduction in the expected rate of SLR over the 2081-2100 period is about 30 %.
-More importantly, and in contrast to the projections for the 2°C scenario, the rate for the 1.5°C scenario is projected to decline between mid-century and the 2081-2100 period by about

-0.5 mm/year, which substantially reduces the multi-centennial SLR commitment (Schaeffer et al., 2012).
+The results for the 2°C scenario are comparable with projections by Church et al. (2013) and Hinkel et al. (2014) for RCP2.6 (their Tables 13.5 and 4, respectively) that leads to a median GMT increase of about 1.6°C above pre-industrial levels.
+For this scenario, we project a median SLR of about 50 cm (36-65 cm, likely range) by 2100 and a rate of rise of 5.6 (4-7) mm year-1 over the 2081-2100 period.
+Under our illustrative 1.5°C scenario, projected SLR in 2100 is about 20% (or 10 cm) lower, compared to the 2°C scenario (see Table 2).
+The corresponding reduction in the expected rate of SLR over the 2081-2100 period is about 30%.
+More importantly, and in contrast to the projections for the 2°C scenario, the rate for the 1.5°C scenario is projected to 25 decline between mid-century and the 2081-2100 period by about 0.5 mm year-1, which substantially reduces the multi-centennial SLR commitment (Schaeffer et al., 2012).

-The projected difference in SLR between the 1.5°C and 2°C scenarios studied here is comparable to the difference between the RCP2.6 and RCP4.5 scenarios (Hinkel et al., 2014; Church et al., 2013), while the projected median GMT difference between the two RCP scenarios is about 0.8 °C for the 2081-2100 period.
+The projected difference in SLR between the 1.5 °C and 2 °C scenarios studied here is comparable to the difference between the RCP2.6 and RCP4.5 scenarios (Hinkel et al., 2014; Church et al., 2013), while the projected median GMT difference between the two RCP scenarios is about 0.8 °C for the 2081-2100 period.
 The relatively higher sensitivity of SLR in the 21st century to temperature increase at low climate warming is probably related to the earlier peaking of GMT under such scenarios and thus an already longer adjustment period for the time-lagged ocean and cryosphere.
 This leads to a larger share of committed multi-centennial SLR to occur in the 21st century.
 On multi-centennial timescales these scenario dependent differences are expected to vanish.
 A long-term difference, however, may arise from contributions by mountain glacier melt, which are particularly vulnerable to GMT increase and thus differences in melted mountain glacier volume are higher for lower emission scenarios.

-While SLR projections for the two illustrative 1.5°C and 2°C differ substantially, this effect is strongly scenario dependent.
-In particular, most emission pathways labeled as 1.5°C scenarios allow for a temporal overshoot in GMT and a decline below 1.5°C with a 50 % probability by 2100 (Rogelj et al., 2015), whereas the illustrative 1.5°C scenario used here does not allow for a GMT overshoot, but stays below 1.5°C over the course of the 21st century.
+While SLR projections for the two illustrative 1.5 °C and 2 °C differ substantially, this effect is strongly scenario dependent.
+In particular, most emission pathways labeled as 1.5 °C scenarios allow for a temporal overshoot in GMT and a decline below 1.5 °C with a 50 % probability by 2100 (Rogelj et al., 2015), whereas the illustrative 1.5 °C scenario 15 used here does not allow for a GMT overshoot, but stays below 1.5 °C over the course of the 21st century.
 For time-lagged climate impacts such as SLR that depend on the cumulative heat entry in the system, the difference between a scenario allowing for a GMT overshoot and one that does not will be significant.